-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California divorce law.
-We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California divorce, California child custody, California spousal support, California child support, and California community property.
+The Law Offices of Edward Misleh, APC is a law firm that practices California family law and California divorce law.
+We represent clients in Northern California with services they need and deserve when addressing California divorce, California child custody, California spousal support, California child support, and California community property.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Child Protective Services

 Child Protective Services, also known as CPS, is a department under California Department of Social Services that investigates allegations of child abuse and neglect in the State of California.

 Initiating a Case

 Child abuse cases can be initiated by either a Child Protective Services social worker or a law enforcement agency.
 Both have the authority to interview and investigate incidences of reported child abuse.
 This authority can be found under California Penal Code (PC) §11165.9 and § 11166.3.